 The Indian government was never a big supporter of cryptocurrency and especially the implementation of a 30% tax on the capital gain just proves the same point.
 But now we are seeing some efforts being put by the government into understanding the crypto market.
 A consultation paper is produced in collaboration with the International Monetary Fund (IMF) and the World Bank is nearing completion at India’s Department of Economic Affairs.
 The consultation paper will include data from many stakeholders and institutions.
 This list will also include the world bank and International Monetary Fund.

-The report will outline India’s position on cryptocurrencies and, according to Economic Affairs Secretary Ajay Seth, this would boost the country’s regulatory push.
-On Monday he said that the constitutional paper is almost ready and
+The report will outline India’s position on cryptocurrencies.
+According to Economic Affairs Secretary Ajay Seth, this would boost the country’s regulatory push.
+On Monday he said that the constitution paper is almost ready.

 Whatever method we use to deal with digital assets, there must be a broad foundation on which all economies must be united.